chros73/rtorrent-wiki/Scripting-Guide.md

 This is a summary about the possible variable types in [command_dynamic.cc](https://github.com/rakshasa/rtorrent/blob/master/src/command_dynamic.cc) (applies to v0.9.6).

- * private , const
+Available types:

- * multi
+ * multi (with subtypes: static, private, const, rlookup)

-   * allowed subtypes: static , private , const , rlookup
+   * TODO: what is it

- * simple
+ * simple (with subtypes: static, private, const)

-   * allowed subtypes: static , private , const
+   * TODO: why is it "simple"

- * value , bool , string , list
+ * value, bool, string, list (with subtypes: static, private, const)

-   * allowed subtypes: static , private , const
+   * Standard types, "value" is an integer.